JASory/ENT/README.md

 - Integer radical
 - K-free
 - Quadratic and Exponential residues
-- Legendre symbol
-- Jacobi symbol
+- Legendre,Jacobi and Kronecker symbols
 - Smoothness checks

  Additionally this library has an implementation of the previous NT functions for arbitrary-precision integers, plus some elementary arithmetic.